Tie Fetish

 Overview

-Necktie and collar fetishism is a clothing-focused interest in which the tie, the buttoned dress collar, and the broader shirt-and-tie ensemble become a notable source of arousal or fixation.
-The appeal can rest on the crisp, formal aesthetic, the symbolism of office authority or discipline, or the gentle sense of constriction the knotted tie and stiff collar create around the throat.
+A tie fetish is a clothing-focused erotic interest in which the necktie, the buttoned dress collar, and the broader shirt-and-tie ensemble become a notable source of arousal or fixation.
+Also described as necktie or collar fetishism, it can rest on the crisp formal aesthetic, the symbolism of office authority and discipline, or the gentle sense of constriction a knotted tie and stiff collar create around the throat.
 This article covers the garment's cultural lineage, the clinical history of clothing fetishism it belongs to, how the interest is typically expressed, its likely psychology, what is known of its prevalence, and the one genuine safety consideration it raises.
-For most people it functions as a heightened preference layered onto otherwise conventional attraction.
+For most people it works as a heightened preference layered onto otherwise conventional attraction, not a disorder.

 History & origins